swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     case unknownFile
 }

-/// A simple representation of a path in the file system. protocol Path {
+/// A simple representation of a path in the file system.
+This is aligned
+/// with SwiftSystem.FilePath to minimize any changes if that is adopted
+/// in the future.
+protocol Path: ExpressibleByStringLiteral, CustomStringConvertible {
+    /// A string representation of the path. public var string: String { get }

-    /// The last path component (including any extension). public var filename: String { get }
+    /// The last path component (including any extension). public var lastComponent: String { get }
     /// The last path component (without any extension). public var stem: String { get }
-    /// The filename extension, if any.
-    public var `extension`: String? { get }
+    /// The filename extension, if any (without any leading dot). public var `extension`: String? { get }

-    /// The path except for the last path component. public var parentDirectory: String { get }
+    /// The path except for the last path component. public func removingLastComponent() -> Path { get }
     /// The result of appending one or more path components. public func appending(_ other: String, ...) -> Path }